JSv4/OCF-Docs-Test/docs/explainers/Architecture.md

 ![](../images/OCF%20Conversion%20Example.png)

-## Vesting
+## Lossless Vesting

 Our vesting data model supports arbitrarily-complex trees of dependent vesting conditions that can mix time-based and event-based vesting (e.g. vesting over time and "milestone" vesting, in any execution order with any desired dependencies).
 We are working on more comprehensive documentation for these concepts.
-In the meantime, please review the [vesting terms object](../schema/objects/VestingTerms.schema.json) (essentially a "vesting schedule"). the vesting OCF Types in [/schema/types/vesting](../schema/types/vesting/), and the vesting events in [/schema/objects/transactions/vesting](../schema/objects/transactions/vesting/) (which are used to indicate when a given vesting schedule starts for a given security and when a milestone-based condition is satisfied).
+In the meantime, please review the [vesting terms object](../schema_markdown/schema/objects/VestingTerms.md) (essentially a "vesting schedule"). the vesting OCF Types in [/schema/types/vesting](https://github.com/Open-Cap-Table-Coalition/Open-Cap-Format-OCF/tree/main/schema/types/vesting), and the vesting events in [/schema/objects/transactions/vesting](https://github.com/Open-Cap-Table-Coalition/Open-Cap-Format-OCF/tree/main/schema/objects/transactions/vesting) (which are used to indicate when a given vesting schedule starts for a given security and when a milestone-based condition is satisfied).

 You can see example vesting schedules in our samples.